nitingargiitr/FD_ADVISOR_BLOSTEM_HACKATHON/README.md

-# 🏦 Vernacular FD Advisor (FD Mitra)
+# Vernacular FD Advisor (FD Mitra)

 An AI-powered, multi-lingual financial inclusion platform designed to eliminate banking jargon and empower first-time investors from Tier-2 and Tier-3 Indian cities.

 [🚀 **Live Demo on Render**](https://fd-advisor-blostem-hackathon-1.onrender.com/)
+( use on chrome for better experience )
 ---

-## 🛑 The Problem
+## The Problem

 Across India, millions of people save locally in cash or informal setups because formal banking feels overwhelming.
 Financial terms like *Compound Interest*, *Maturity*, *Tenor*, and *TDS* are often explained in highly technical English.
 For an elder in a village or a small business owner in a Tier-3 town, investing in a Fixed Deposit (FD) is often a stressful process dictated by a bank agent rather than their own understanding.

-## 💡 Our Solution - FD Mitra
+## Our Solution - FD Mitra

 **FD Mitra** bridges this trust and literacy gap.
 We built an empathetic, voice-enabled AI companion that speaks the user's native language (e.g., Hindi, Bhojpuri, Tamil, English).
 It acts as a trusted elder sibling, breaking down complex financial jargon into relatable, bite-sized analogies.

-### ✨ Key Features
+### Key Features

-*   **🗣️ True Vernacular AI Chat**: Deep integration with Groq's high-speed **Llama-3.3-70B** model, fine-tuned strictly to provide localized, culturally contextual answers in the user's native language.
+*   **True Vernacular AI Chat**: Deep integration with Groq's high-speed **Llama-3.3-70B** model, fine-tuned strictly to provide localized, culturally contextual answers in the user's native language.
-*   **🎙️ Voice-First Interaction**: Integrated seamless Speech-to-Text (STT) and Text-to-Speech (TTS).
+*   **Voice-First Interaction**: Integrated seamless Speech-to-Text (STT) and Text-to-Speech (TTS).
 Users who are not comfortable typing can just tap the microphone and ask questions naturally.
-*   **👶 ELI5 (Explain Like I'm 5)**: A one-tap button on AI responses that instantly rewrites the advisor’s message into even simpler words, akin to explaining concepts to a child.
+*   **Easy explanation**: A one-tap button on AI responses that instantly rewrites the advisor’s message into even simpler words, akin to explaining concepts to a child.
-*   **📊 Live Bank Comparison & Calculator**: Interactive sliders to instantly see the real compounding math.
-It compares current FD rates across Public, Private, and Small Finance banks, accurately calculating returns with proper warnings for Senior Citizen bonuses and TDS.
-*   **🏦 Interactive Booking Flow**: A simulated, step-by-step chat flow to build confidence in the actual booking process without the fear of pressing the wrong button.
+*   **Interactive Booking Flow**: A simulated, step-by-step chat flow to build confidence in the actual booking process without the fear of pressing the wrong button.

 ---

-## 🛠️ Tech Stack
+##  Tech Stack

 We focused on an ultra-fast, highly responsive architecture since our target demographic may not have access to high-end devices or flawless internet.